RJ-Washington/PayFabric-Partner-Implementation/README.md

 # Welcome PayFabric Partners!

-This is an overview of EVO’s payment engine, PayFabric, as well as an outline of basic Partner usage.
+This is an overview of EVO’s payment engine, PayFabric, as well as an outline of basic partner usage and implementation.

 # PayFabric®